-Dr Frances Shiely is the Director of TRAMS.
+Dr. Frances Shiely is the Director of TRAMS.
 If you wish to get involved in methodological research within your own discipline, contact Frances at firstname.lastname@example.org.
 Methodological research is feasible within all study types, not just clinical trials, e.g., cohort studies, case-control studies, and cross-sectional studies.
 Funders welcome methodological research embedded in larger research proposals.
 The purpose of methodological research is to improve our processes and hence make our research more efficient, leading to less research waste and better patient outcomes.

 Prof. Joe Eustace

-Prof. Joe Eustace is the Director of the HRB Clinical Research Facility at UCC (CRF-C), Chairman of the HRB CRCI Senior Management Team and Professor of Patient Focused Research at UCC.
+Biography: Prof. Joe Eustace is the Director of the HRB Clinical Research Facility at UCC (CRF-C), Chairman of the HRB CRCI Senior Management Team and Professor of Patient Focused Research at UCC.
 The CRF-C facility is co-funded by the University and by the Health Research Board and supports the design, conduct and analysis of Patient Focused Research throughout UCC and its affiliated Medical Centres.
 He is also a Consultant Renal Physician at Cork University Hospital.

 Niamh O’Shea, HRB TMRN PhD

-Holding an MSc in Healthcare Ethics and Law, Niamh O’Shea began working on her PhD scholarship with UCC and the Health Research Board – Trial Methodology Network (HRB-TMRN) in early 2019.
+Biography: Niamh O’Shea began working on her PhD scholarship with UCC and the Health Research Board – Trial Methodology Network (HRB-TMRN) in early 2019.
 Prior to that Niamh worked as a Research Support Officer at the HRB Clinical Research Facility Cork, where she was the Project Manager of a pilot study

 From 2010 to 2017 Niamh was based at the INFANT Centre, University College Cork, where she was the Clinical Trial Coordinator for a double blind, international, multicentre EU FP7 funded project in conjunction with being the Project Manager of various Neonatal Clinical Trials, Medical Device Trials and Observational Studies.